jeffwinegar/personal-site/src/content/blog/setting-up-my-m1-mac-for-development.md

   - Other
   - Reference
 share:
   description: It's hard to remember all the things you need to do to set up a proper development environment.
+Here's how I did it.
 ---

 <aside class="callout">